Contractor Invoice

 Setting Up Invoice Templates

-A library of reusable contractor invoice templates for different project types will streamline your process.
-Our template system organization looks like this:
+I’ve built a library of reusable contractor invoice templates for different project types that streamline my process.
+My template system looks like this:

 Template TypeBest Used ForKey Elements